kopp/AmigomatedDriving/README.md

 # Quick Start

 Tested with Ubuntu 16.04 and ros kinetic.
+If you use a VM with ros already installed, you can skip the first steps (see "**start here ...**" below).

 1. Install ros [as described here](http://wiki.ros.org/ROS/Installation).
     Note: Do *not* follow the instructions
     [here](http://wiki.ros.org/ROSARIA/Tutorials/How%20to%20use%20ROSARIA)
     because they install packages using `dpkg` (we only want to use `apt-get` or similar).
     Make sure, that you have installed `python-catkin-tools` as well.
-1. Install all dependencies for this software
+1. Initialize rosdep

-        sudo rosdep init  # if you have not done this before rosdep update
+        sudo rosdep init  # if you have not done this before
+1. Install all dependencies for this software (**start here if you had ros already installed**)

+        rosdep update
         sudo apt-get update  # or equivalent
         rosdep install --from-paths ./src --ignore-src --default-yes